DQL¶

 }

-- If you want to filter the results of this two-dimensional array, use the Having clause
+- To filter the results of this two-dimensional array, use the Having clause

-- If you want to sort or paginate the data within a single group of the two-dimensional array, use the order by, limit, offset series of statements
+- To sort or paginate the data within a single group in the two-dimensional array, use the order by, limit, offset series of statements

-- If you want to sort or paginate the groups of the two-dimensional array, use the sorder by, slimit, soffset series of statements
+- To sort or paginate the groups of the two-dimensional array, use the sorder by, slimit, soffset series of statements

-For a detailed explanation of the two-dimensional data structure and sorting and pagination features, refer to Sorting and Pagination.
+For a detailed description of the two-dimensional data structure and sorting and pagination functions, please refer to Sorting and Pagination.

 Having Clause (having-clause)¶

-The Having clause is used to filter grouped and aggregated results, similar to the WHERE clause, but operates on aggregated data.
+The Having clause is used to filter the results after group aggregation, similar to the WHERE clause, but acts on the aggregated data.

 Basic Syntax¶